jjcanell77/LADP--EFC/Instructions.md

 -	EF Core is a lightweight, extensible, open source, and cross-platform data access technology for .NET applications.
--	EF Core can serve as an ORM (object-relational mapper), which: allow you to interact with the relational databases using .NET plain old Common Runtime Language (CLR) objects (POCOs) and Language Integrated Query (LINQ) syntax for objects. eliminates the need for most of the data-access code that typically needs to be written.
+-	EF Core can serve as an ORM (object-relational mapper), which: allow you to interact with the relational databases using .NET plain old Common Runtime Language (CLR) objects (POCOs) and Language Integrated Query (LINQ) syntax for objects.
 -	EF Core supports a large number of popular databases, including SQLite, MySQL, PostgreSQL, Oracle, and Microsoft SQL Server.
 -	Eliminates the need for most data-access code that is typically written in our web API systems
 -	EFC uses LINQ methods to query data from the database using strongly types expressions